exe-Files/MidtermProject/README.md

 <Link to deployed application>

 #### How to login, username/password, etc.
 A user can register for a new account and use it to navigate the website or use credentials from prior.
-The admin page can be accessed with the username and password of : which has the ability to edit and remove bucket items, comments, polls, and even individual users.
+The admin page can be accessed with the username and password of admin:adminpass which has the ability to edit and remove bucket items, comments, polls, and even individual users.

 #### How it works, what the user can do
 The user is presented with a login screen when they first visit the website.
 They can choose to register for a new account or to use the credentials of an account they created previously.
 From there, they will be brought to their personal homepage which consists of bucket-list items that they have saved or created.